| Written by Mark Buzinkay

 Auto Identification Technology and Production

 Auto Identification is an established technology that changes the world by merging bits and pieces to form one seamless, real-time network interacting with the real world.
 Production cells profit from the more powerful ways to identify products and access significant information in an automated way.
 There are numerous reports on how companies benefit from the use of AIDC, supporting more intelligent automation and control in the factory.
 For example, intelligent software agents make distributed decisions or co-operatively schedule their activities.
-The information to make such decisions must be accurate, timely and structured: AIDC delivers the supporting infrastructure in a scaleable and seamless manner.
+The information needed to make such decisions must be accurate, timely, and structured: AIDC delivers the supporting infrastructure in a scaleable and seamless manner.

 With RFID-based AIDC, the tag's location within the pallet or product will not impact the layout of the production cells.
 Additionally, products in conveyors will not be required to turn in order to identify them.
 Finally, there will be no need for multiple barcode / QR code tags on a product.